Yellowen/Owrang/docs/user/accounts/docs.user.accounts.md

 For example you buy X from a Supplier and your Supplier sends you a bill and expects you to pay in, for example, seven days.
 Even if you have not yet paid your Supplier, your expense must be booked immediately.
 This expense is booked against a group of Accounts called “Accounts Payable” that is the sum of all your outstanding dues to your Suppliers.
 This is called accrual.
 When you pay your Supplier, you will cancel his dues and update your bank account.

-ERPNext works on an accrual system.
+Owrang works on an accrual system.
 The transactions that accrue income and expense are Sales Invoice and Purchase Invoice.

 In retail, typically, delivery and payment happens at the same time.
-To cover this scenario, we have in ERPNext a POS Invoice (POS = Point of Sales).
+To cover this scenario, we have in Owrang a POS Invoice (POS = Point of Sales).
 More on that later.